drunner/drunner/README.md

 ## Overview

-dRunner is a stand-alone executable and a set of conventions to make it easy to make, install, configure and use compatible Docker containers ("dServices") on a Debian host via the command line interface.
+dRunner is a stand-alone executable and a set of conventions to make it easy to make, install, configure and use compatible Docker containers ("dServices") on a Debian Jessie host via the command line interface.

 dRunner eliminates the need to manually store and manage scripts to use the Docker containers,